espegun/AWS/how_to_lambdas/README.md

 You can monitor usage through [CloudWatch](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html)

 ### Setup up simple function
-Create a function and a test event using the AWS Console.
+You may create a function and a test event using the AWS Console.
 However, this approach doesn't enable version control or continuous deployment.
 When setup up this for Origo, use the lambda_boilerplate repo.
 Initiate (or modify) `serverless.yaml` in the top directory, which configures the lambda function.
 Enter (or replace) the content of `service_name` to the name of the lambda function.
 Enter (or replace) the content of `functions` and include the `handler` function.